P17209873/CTEC3905-Front-End-Web-Development/README.md

 Contains the lab work for CTEC3905 Front End Web Development

-Assignment will be hosted on Github Classrooms
+Assignment will be hosted on Github Classrooms (don't squash merges on assessment)